hubidu/bifrost-io/BACKLOG.md

 - DONE Make server report processing more robust
 - DONE Retry holiday test
 - DONE Incorporate screenshots generated with codeceptjs into report
+- DONE Test with real project
+- Add environment info
+- Extract tags from test title
 - Unfortunately say will not be reported as a step: Add say to autoscreenshot methods
 - Check UN stack traces
 - Support puppeteer in codeceptjs helper
-- Extract tags from test title
 - Add some performance logs
 - Add browser console logs
 - HOw can I add the result of a rest api call?